Accusations fly in Bulgaria’s murky bank run

 Others suggested alternative reasons.
 Behind closed doors some government officials blamed the run on a clash between Corpbank’s main owner Tsvetan Vassilev and his political rivals, without saying who they were.
 Prime Minister Plamen Oresharski publicly blamed a “corporate clash” for the run on Corpbank, without going into specifics.

 Much is still unclear.
-Who was behind the internet rumours and text messages?
+Who was behind the internet rumors and text messages?
 Why did the government not investigate sooner?
 How exactly was the feud connected to the run on Corpbank?

 “The security authorities, the Interior Ministry, are investigating.
 They have some suspicions and there are some people who have been accused (of the attack on the banks),” finance minister Petar Chobanov told Reuters.
 “What is true is that there is an investigation into malpractice at Corpbank.
 But what is the real situation?
 We are waiting to see what the external auditors will say.”